open-dollar/od-app/README.md

 # ⚡️ Run the app locally

-Run the most recent release of the app using docker:
+Run the most recent release of the app on Arbitrum network:

 ```bash
 docker run -p 3000:3000 ghcr.io/open-dollar/od-app:latest